 This operations bulletin is intended to alert ODFIs and other ACH Network participants to the following risks and dangers associated with this practice:

 At best, the practice of using an endorsement on a check to authorize an ACH payment (as described above) can be confusing to the business receiving the check.
 The person endorsing the check may not understand the terms of the purported authorization, which state that the endorsement of the check will constitute authorization for the origination of future ACH transactions.
 At its worst, this practice can be unfair and deceptive when designed to intentionally cause the Receiver to authorize ACH transactions without the Receiver’s true intent to do so.

-With respect to debit entries to business accounts, the NACHA Operating Rules require that these entries must be authorized by the Receiver, and that there must be an agreement between the Originator and the Receiver that binds the Receiver to the NACHA Operating Rules.
+With respects to debit entries to business accounts, the Nacha Operating Rules require that these entries must be authorized by the Receiver, and that there must be an agreement between the Originator and the Receiver that binds the Receiver to the Nacha Operating Rules.
 Although the Rules do not define specific language that must be included within an authorization/agreement for business transactions, a valid agreement must be in place.

 ODFIs must be aware that making the assumption that there is an agreement to allow future debits to a business account based on this practice is extremely risky and should understand their potential for liability.
 ODFIs are encouraged to consider these risks carefully and address any potential liability issues within their agreements with their Originators.

 - Federal and State Laws

 In addition to the requirements of the Nacha Operating Rules, Federal and State laws, including the Federal Trade Commission Act and state versions of that Act, may apply to the practice of using the back of a check for purposes of authorizing ACH debit transactions.
 Originators should ensure that they are familiar with and have established procedures to be in compliance with any such laws or regulations.